sdcio/.github/profile/README.md

 ## License and governance

-Code in the SDCIO public repositories is licensed under the Apache License 2.0.
+The SDC code in the (sdcio)[https://github.com/sdcio] organisations public repositories is licensed under the Apache License 2.0.
 At the moment, the project is governed by the benevolent dictatorship of @henderiw @steiler @karimra and @hansthienpondt In the long run, we plan to move to a meritocracy-based governance model.

 ## Presentations

-Presentations about SDCIO:
+Presentations about SDC:

 - ONE Summit 2024: [Cloud Native YANG Mgmt - Wim Henderickx, Nokia](https://sched.co/1YUs3), [video](https://www.youtube.com/watch?v=dHOeqbqkN1s)